 Imaginary Fairy Garden

 Imaginary fairy gardens are perfect for beginners, for those who don’t know much about gardening and for people who live in city dwellings with no outdoor space.
-They’re very easy to build and you can find all of the supplies for both fairy gardens here.
-You will need the following items:
+They’re very easy to build and you will need the following items:

 - Flower Fairies Round Moss

 - Flower Fairies Imaginary Plants x 2